Date/Location: | 3/13/16, Zamora, Ca |

 Mile 3: Turning into the tailwind section, Robin hammers and we’re making good time.
 I help him whenever I can.
 He’s really motivated even though we can’t see the pack ahead.

-Mile 13: Stragglers WP_20150315_009_cropkeep falling back to us and by the 2nd loop we have a good rotating group of 8 or 9!
+Mile 13: Stragglers keep falling back to us and by the 2nd loop we have a good rotating group of 8 or 9!
 Thanks, God.
 This is actually great because we all know we need to catch up so we’re working well together, unlike the lead pack which is probably playing games with surges, attacks and soft-pedaling.

 However, we do have a couple guys not pulling through, breaking up our smooth operation.
 But we say the right things to them and keep communicating until we’re all working together, for the most part.